HCIS-Lab/state-change-counterfactual-video-pretrain/README.md

 ## Installation

-To create a conda enviornment with the required dependencies, run the following command:
+To create a conda environment with the required dependencies, run the following command:

 ```bash
 conda env create -f environment.yml